Alternative Grading Schemes

 At its most basic, contract grading is an agreement between students and instructors that if students meet certain criteria, they will earn a particular grade.
 The criteria can vary widely from instructor to instructor.
 For some instructors, the basic contract articulates the work students will do, rather than the quality of that work (for example, Danielewicz and Elbow’s (2009) contract, which indicates that students who complete the listed activities and assignments and make a good faith effort will be guaranteed a B).
 Any grade above the one articulated in the contract then requires parsing gradations in the quality of student work.
 Some instructors design contracts (or co-design contracts with students) that are entirely based on the amount of work a student does (aka labor-based grading.
 See Inoue (2019), for a full explanation and example of labor-based grading).
 For other instructors, standards of quality are part of the contract.
 Perspectives vary on whether the grading contract should resemble an end-user license agreement for software (in which the user’s only choice is to accept the terms or not use the product), or a fully negotiated contract produced through deliberations between students and instructors.
 In contract grading’s most complex manifestations, instructors negotiate an individual contract with each student.

 Instructors define specific skills and/or areas of conceptual understanding that students must master.
 These definitions should be concrete, granular, and well-aligned with the course learning objectives.
 Often, these skills are grouped thematically (for example, Heubach and Krinsky (2020) grouped standards for an intro statistics course into “Descriptive Statistics” and “Inferential Statistics” categories).
-The instructor must also define degrees of mastery (ex: below mastery (B), near mastery (N), mastered (M), exceeds expectations (E)).
-Students earn a grade in the course by demonstrating a degree of mastery over various combinations of skills.
+The instructor must also define degrees of proficiency (ex: exceeds expectations/exemplary (E), meets expectations (M), revision needed (R) and not assessable (N)).
+Students earn a grade in the course by demonstrating a degree of proficiency over various combinations of skills.
 For example, to earn a B in a course, a student may need to earn at least an M in 8 of 10 skills within a certain category, whereas to earn an A, a student needs to earn an E in 7 of 10 skills and an M in the remaining 3.
-The key difference between mastery-based grading and specifications grading is whether assessment occurs at the assignment level or the skill level.
+The key difference between standards-based grading and specifications grading is whether assessment occurs at the assignment level or the skill level.
 A single assignment can assess several skills.
-In specifications grading, a student meets/does not meet the expectations of the assignment as a whole, whereas in mastery grading, an assignment can be broken into separate components that represent specific skills.
+In specifications grading, a student meets or does not meet the expectations of the assignment as a whole, whereas in standards-based grading, an assignment can be broken into separate components (often called "learning targets") that represent specific skills.

 Portfolio Grading/Holistic Grading/Ungrading